-Wildfires burn for a 7th day in coastal areas of Turkey
+Wildfires burn for 8th day in coastal areas of Turkey

 Observers worry that fires in the seaside province of Mugla could jump to two thermal power plants.
 Flames came within a kilometer of the Kemerkoy thermal power in the district of Milas late Tuesday before the wind changed direction, helping avert a crisis there for the moment.

 Firefighters and police water cannons, usually used during political protests, fought back the flames at night as other rescue officials dug ditches around the plant, according to reporters at the scene.

 Milas Mayor Muhammet Tokat said Wednesday that the fire was under partial control and efforts to put out the flames in the thermal plant area continued.
-Tokat added that the much needed air support had finally arrived.
-He said he hoped their assistance would continue throughout the day to bring the fire under full control.
+Tokat added that much-needed air support had finally arrived and said he hoped their assistance would continue to bring the fire under full control.

 Videos from an adjacent neighborhood in Milas showed charred, decimated trees while firefighters continued dousing the area with water hoping to prevent another spark from reigniting the fire.